GianlucaGuarini/Tocca.js/README.md

 On the old browsers all the Tocca.js events cannot be triggered.

 ## Changelog

+### 0.0.6
+ - bugfix: do not set the mouse event listeners on any touch device and vice versa
+ - added: new JUST_ON_TOUCH_DEVICES option to block all the Tocca.js events on the no-touch devices

 ### 0.0.5
  - tap precision option included